 Though I don’t fit their demographic, I have come to enjoy reading the magazine, Outside.
 It is for those who live the active life–in a rather bold way–and is a tad less dry than The Lancet.
-In a recent issue, there was an article on renegade British chef, Jamie Oliver, who is sincerely trying to clean up our country’s food mess.
+In a recent issue, there was an article, Jamie Oliver Will Work 4 Food about renegade British chef, Jamie Oliver, who is sincerely trying to clean up our country’s food mess.
 I admire Oliver’s means and message.
 I share his penchant for crying.
 The author, Jeff Gordinier, describes the obstacles Oliver is facing here in America.
 He writes, “As one wag put it, Oliver “just doesn’t get the fact that excessive consumption is woven into our national DNA.”
 This concurs with some of what Marc David is saying.

-If lack of identifying causes is impeding solving the problem then acknowledging our national and personal constitutional make ups is as important as looking at what we are eating for breakfast now, well, compared to in my day.
+If a lack of identifying causes is impeding solving the problem, then acknowledging our national and personal constitutional makeups is as important as looking at what we are eating for breakfast now, well, compared to in my day.
 Doing so would help to explain why we lay down reason in the feeding of ourselves and our children.

 My own causative list would go even further.
 It implicates the usurping of the practice of medicine by the pharmaceutical industry, unethical corporate practices and the disempowerment of women in pregnancy and birth for starters.
 I’ll leave it there for now.
 As I’ve hopefully unclogged the blog, I will be able to pick up on those topics soon.